-- City Council Authorize (at a public hearing) the submission of this Fiscal Year 2022/2023 Annual Action Plan to HUD. - City of Santa Rosa Planning and Economic Development Department (PED): Reviews CDBG- and HOME-funded development projects to determine whether proposed development activities comply with the General Plan and Zoning Code; responsible for drafting the Santa Rosa General Plan 2035, adopted in 2009, including the Housing Element cited throughout the Plan as the Santa Rosa 2035 General Plan. - Housing Authority of the City of Santa Rosa (Authority): The policy board of Housing and Community Services, the Authority addresses the housing needs of extremely low- and low-income residents in the City through a variety of programs including the Housing Choice Voucher Program (Section 8).
+- City Council Authorize (at a public hearing) the submission of this Fiscal Year 2021/2022 Annual Action Plan to HUD. - City of Santa Rosa Planning and Economic Development Department (PED): Reviews CDBG- and HOME-funded development projects to determine whether proposed development activities comply with the General Plan and Zoning Code; responsible for drafting the Santa Rosa General Plan 2035, adopted in 2009, including the Housing Element cited throughout the Plan as the Santa Rosa 2035 General Plan. - Housing Authority of the City of Santa Rosa (Authority): The policy board of Housing and Community Services, the Authority addresses the housing needs of extremely low- and low-income residents in the City through a variety of programs including the Housing Choice Voucher Program (Section 8). - Community Advisory Board (CAB): The Community Advisory Board connects city government with Santa Rosa residents to provide the public with a voice in decisions that impact their lives, thereby building a stronger community.